 Before setting up your search, make sure that necessary projects are selected in the side-bar: project and data-set scope determines what data will be searched and returned.
 If nothing is selected, drop-downs will be blank, and no data can be found.

-Start by selecting the name of the protocol from the (any protocol) drop-down, skip the protocol category.
+Start by selecting the name of the protocol from the (select protocol) drop-down.

 The search is built up sequentially: as you make a selection, more options appear on the page.
 Once you choose a specific protocol, you can limit your search by exact run date, or by readout definition (result type): all available options will appear under "with run" and "with readout definition" drop-downs.

 Quality control search options are available for plate data, and for calculated readouts.
 You are able to filter out results by error message if a result could not be calculated, or to focus on specific plate data by Z' statistics.